LunaQu4kez/CS307_23F_Project_Part1/Report.md

 | `MySQL` (ms)      | 1414       | 10476       | 2126432      |

 Based on the 1000 sets of data, we carried out the update selection and delete operations respectively.
+The result is in the following chart.
 ```sql
 update project_user
 set birthday = '未知'